owenvickery/cg2at/README.md

 - de novo method, following the protocol described in the script overview section.
 - flexible fitting of a user supplied atomistic structure (prefereably the one used to make the CG representation).

-To convert your system, all you need to do is supply the coarsegrain system.
+To run a basic conversion of your system, all that is required is the coarsegrain system in any format readable by "gmx editconf".

-However, the quality of the conversion is improved if you can provide the starting atomistic structure used to create the CG model.
+However, the quality of the conversion is improved if you can provide the starting atomistic structure used to create the initial CG model.

-All user supplied structures should be in a single file.
 The atomistic segments are then aligned to the coarsegrain initially by sequence.

-Both input files must be in the following file formats:

-- pdb
-- gro
-- tpr
+The atomistic foles can be supplied in a single or multiple files

 If only partial structures are supplied, then the script will build in the missing residues from the de novo build.